hz1490919302/SpecTerminator/SpecTerminator-BOOM/README.md

 Date:   Tue Jan 19 19:03:21 2021 -0800

-We implemented SpecTerminator based on this version.
+We implemented SpecTerminator based on this BOOM version.